-Basically the cleanup statement works just like the backup statement, but doesn't actually backup anything, but rather just deletes old records.
+The cleanup statement works exactly like the backup statement, but doesn't actually backup anything, but rather only deletes old records.
 Configuration values used by the procedure:

 - time-column: Gives the database column name that shows the time of CDR creation. - batch: The same as with backup statement. - cleanup-days: Any record older than this many days will be deleted.